Skip to main content

 Here are a few ideas that may help:

-- Save!
-Set up a regular automatic debit from your checking account into savings.
+4. Making saving simple: Set up a regular transfer from checking into savings.

-- Set up a GoFundMe fundraising page to accumulate donations.
+6. Set up a GoFundMe fundraising page to gather donations.

-- Read carefully through your employee benefits.
-Some companies cover egg freezing!
+9. Read carefully through your employee benefits.
+Some companies cover egg freezing.

 Is there financial help available for egg freezing?

-Yes!
-Many fertility clinics centers offer financial packages to help offset the cost of egg freezing.
+Many fertility clinics offer financial packages to help offset the cost of egg freezing.
 A select few even include medications.
-At Illume Fertility, we offer an Egg Freezing Opportunity Plan, which is the only all-inclusive egg freezing treatment plan in the Tri-State region that includes medications.
+At Illume Fertility, we offer an all-inclusive egg freezing plan for those paying out of pocket.
+Want to learn more?
+Schedule a consultation today.

 What age should you freeze your eggs?